tecnomod-um/RAG4HEALTH-NER/README.md

 - For each seed, together with the context from the external processed corpus from CANTEMIST and MIMIC IV, we have prompt GPT-4 10 times

 We have made a responsible use of MIMIC data by using Azure OpenAI service.

+Example of one of the patterns seeds, annotated with the entities:

+_The uncle mentioned that his nephew had been under observation for 4 days due to a suspected allergy when he was nine years old where "uncle" and "nephew" are (Person); "under observation" is a (Procedure); "suspected allergy" is a (Finding) and  "suspected" is a (Contextual Qualifier); "for 4 days" and "nine years old" are (Temporal Qualifier)_

 # Acknowledgemnts